DandyHQ/mace/README.md

 Mace is a programer's text editor that supports the following features:

+* It is fast and light weight while looking good.
-* Executing any text in any window as a command
+* Executing any text in any window as a command.
-* Customisable hot bar for regularly used commands
+* Customisable hot bar for regularly used commands.
-* Tabbed interface
+* Tabbed interface.

-## To Do

-There are many key features left to add to Mace for it to make Alpha:

-* Tiling interface (development delayed)
-* Support Undoing edits
-* Unicode input from X11 / some way to input unicode.
-* Syntax highlighting
-* Smart indenting
-* Keybord shortcuts
-* Session management
-* Multiple selections
-* Lots of small things.

 ## Documentation